GeorgeOsborn97/Project_2_Touch_type_Game/README.md

 ### UFO:
    - The UFO is an attempt at a creative way to set forward a small bit of key information.
    - The goal of this was to first of all set out the differences between the two modes and secondly to provide a striking opening image/effect that would grab the user as they enter the site.
+   - Although the colours of yellow and white do contrast slightly (the ufo and the leaderboard) the UFO disapears on the submission of the name in order to keep all the elements clear.
 ![Portal](assets/images/readme-images/portal-image.png)
 ![UFO](assets/images/readme-images/ufo-image.png)
 ___